-It took her longer to decide what to do about the parasprites, for Celestia's sake!
+It took her longer to decide what to do about the parasprites!

 Conclusion and Episode Ratings:

-Ok, so this isn't my favorite season.
-It's not bad, but mostly seems to fail to live up to some of the genius of seasons one and two.
-I'm not sure why, maybe they made a lot of changes because of fan demands, I'm not sure.
-There are a few good episodes in this season, but it isn't really my favorite season, and I'm sure hoping that season 4, in progress as I'm writing this, will surpass it.
+So this isn't my favorite season.
+It's not bad, but fails to live up to some of the genius of seasons one and two.
+I'm not sure why, maybe they made a lot of changes because of fan demands, maybe it was trouble with new writers, maybe it was a lack of clear direction for the plot following the second season.
+There are a few good episodes, but it isn't really my favorite season.
 Not a bad season, but not My Little Pony's best.
-To be fair, I'm only comparing these episodes to other MLP episodes, and MLP is still a show that surpasses most programming on the air, even in a bad episode.
+To be fair, MLP is still a show that surpasses most programming on the air, even in a bad episode.

-So here's how I rated every episode in this season, our of 10:
+So here's how I rated every episode in this season, out of 10:

 7: Wonderbolts Academy: 10